nayem9b/PC-Builder-Client/README.md

 #### Features

-- User Authentication using NEXT AUTH
+- User Authentication using NEXT AUTH.
-- Redux persist to store persistancy of information
+- Redux persist to store persistancy of information.
-- User can choose different products and navigate throught the app
+- User can choose different products and navigate throught the app.
-- Chosen products informations are stored in pcbuilder page which uses redux
+- Chosen products informations are stored in pcbuilder page which uses redux.
-- Only authenticated users are allowed to visit the pc builder page by loggin in via Next Auth
+- Only authenticated users are allowed to visit the pc builder page by loggin in via Next Auth.
-- Static and Serverside web pages are created by Next JS
+- Static and Serverside web pages are created by Next JS.
-- All product data is fetched from MongoDB database using getStaticPaths byb Next.js
+- All product data is fetched from MongoDB database using getStaticPaths by Next.js.

-* Featured products are shown on homepage which redirects to product details
+- Featured products are shown on homepage which redirects to product details.